 Be patient for results

 Sometimes you can achieve the results fast when there is no competition.
-But the fact is that SEO takes time to work and you shouldn’t rush into conclusions and give up fast.
+But the fact is that SEO takes time to work and you shouldn’t rush to conclusions and give up fast.

 SEO is not a fast way to generate traffic.
 PPC is the best way to generate quick traffic and you need to pay for each click.
 Once you stop your PPC campaign, the traffic will be back to zero.

 SEO is for the ones looking for long-term results.
-When you start a business you can’t expect fast growth and it grows by stages.
+When you start a business you can’t expect fast growth and it grows in stages.
 It’s the same with SEO.
-You can see the growth by stages and will help you drive organic search traffic for long-term.
+You can see the growth by stages and will help you drive organic search traffic for the long term.

 SEO also focuses on freshness.
 The site needs to be updated to suit the current situation.
 For example, one of the content talks about the top sales strategies to use in 2012, you need to update the content to suit 2020 because the strategies might be outdated.